Real support for real families

 This is a community project — in every sense.

-I'm a parent at the beginning of my own journey, just like many of you reading this.
-I started building this site partly to make sense of everything I was learning, and partly because building something useful is how I cope.
+My name is Marie Frost, I'm a parent at the beginning of my own journey, just like many of you reading this.
+I started building this site partly because my previous career was tech and I love to tinker, and partly to make sense of everything I was learning, and because building something useful is how I cope, in fact I started creating this one evening when I was stuck in a room for hours trying to get my defiant 6 year old to sleep (all on my phone using code and AI - it was a nice distraction from reality).

 I'm also a nutritional therapist and health coach, so the diet and lifestyle content comes from a place of genuine professional knowledge as well as personal experience.
 But everything else — the assessment guides, the education stuff, the emotional bits — that's me learning alongside you.